aldernet/chef-fundamentals/slides/introduction/01_slide.md

 # And there's more!

 * Platform abstraction - Use the same set of configuration files to configure CentOS, Ubuntu, and Windows
-* Reusable - Once someone has figured out how to express a setup as configuration files, they can be resued
+* Reusable - Once someone has figured out how to express a setup as configuration files, they can be reused
 * Data-driven deployments - Scripts can react to environmental changes as configuration scripts run